Călinești Susani church: Features

 The much the lower part of the church represents the Moldavian school as much the superstructure, the double roof and the tower belong to the local constructive tradition.
 The contrasting fusion between the two models of wooden churches is actually the innovating feature of this church.
 The superstructure was superimposed on consoles above the lower fabric, designed in the west with a polygonal shape, like the western part of the narthex underneath.
 Two small upper windows on each long side of the nave give the church its basilica appearance.
 The upper frame of the roof consists of pairs of rafters tied together and stiffened by a collar.
 The tower was suspended above the narthex, with the four uprights supporting straight the spire of the steeple.
 The bell chamber is almost only an outer adornment.
 The church was built mainly of spruce fir timbers, but a different tree essence was used for the sills, the two portals, the frames of three large windows and for the framework of the tower.
 The frames of two large windows seem to be prefabricated, while the third was designed with an arched upper part topped by a cross, a motif similar with that on the portal above the entrance.
-The three large windows together with the small one on the west facade seem to be penetrated by the horizontal axes of the church, from east to west and from south to north, forming an invisible but present Latin cross inside the holy house.
+The three large windows together with the small one on the west facade seem to be penetrated by the horizontal axes of the church, from east to west and from south to north, forming an invisible but present Latin;cross inside the holy house.

-This church is more than influenced by the Moldavian sacred architecture, it is rather a Moldavian wooden church transplanted into a Maramoroșan village.
-The carpenters without doubts came here from Moldavia and accomplished a curious but successful hybrid between a typical Moldavian trefoil church and a local basilica church, with great charm, inspiring local builders later in the 20th century.
+This church is influenced by Moldavian sacred architecture.
+The carpenters built a hybrid between a typical Moldavian trefoil church and a local basilica church, inspiring local builders later in the 20th century.